 - If the user already has at least one Azure Multi-Factor Authentication method registered, they can immediately register a FIDO2 security key.

 - If they don’t have at least one Azure Multi-Factor Authentication method registered, they must add one.
+Alternatively, you can use Temporary Access Pass method (this will allow using FIDO2 keys without setting a password for the user).

 - Add a FIDO2 Security key by clicking Add method and choosing Security key